AleMorales9011/ForgeWare/src/01-Version Control Basics.md

 This foundation will serve you well as you explore more advanced Git features and delve deeper into the world of version control.

 Feel free to contribute!
-If you have suggestions, corrections, or want to share your own Git tips, feel free to submit a `pull request` to this repository.
+If you have suggestions, or corrections, or want to share your own Git tips, feel free to submit a `pull request` to this repository.